Command Reference

 Display comprehensive storage information including usage statistics.

-filefortress remotes info <remote_name> [--refresh] [--format table|json]
+filefortress remotes info <remote_name_or_id> [--refresh]

 Shows account details, storage statistics, scan status, and cached vs live data.
+Supports Google Drive, OneDrive, Amazon S3, and Backblaze B2.
+Runs in interactive mode by default for better data exploration.

 remotes remove - Remove cloud storage